 - Kate B. Reynolds Charitable Trust granted over $2 million in response to COVID-19 to help meet basic needs and support the health care safety net.
 The foundation has long invested in equitable access to health care including in rural areas, working to close the coverage gap, increase health insurance enrollment, improve outcomes, and narrow disparities.
 It also funds health equity capacity-building grants to help traditionally marginalized individuals and organizations lead the change they want to see in their communities and determine solutions for health care delivery infrastructure.
 This work disrupts historical structures in rural areas that have tended to empower a small number of residents and have excluded people of color (Grantmakers In Health 2018).

-- Healthcare Georgia Foundation has focused their rural COVID-19 funding on safety net and basic human needs around a health equity In response to the pandemic, the foundation has provided unrestricted general operating support so that grantees have maximum flexibility and foundation staff are working to ensure that relief is distributed equitably.
+- Healthcare Georgia Foundation has focused their rural COVID-19 funding on safety net and basic human needs around a health equity lens.
+In response to the pandemic, the foundation has provided unrestricted general operating support so that grantees have maximum flexibility and foundation staff are working to ensure that relief is distributed equitably.
 The collaboratives that take part in the foundation’s Two Georgias initiative are addressing local decisionmaking in rural areas, particularly in eliminating how people of color are underrepresented in the process.
 In this initiative, the foundation also encourages gathering real-time data and evaluation on vulnerable communities, stratified by race and ethnicity, to better understand the challenges they are working to overcome.
 (Grantmakers In Health 2020).

 Working Together to Leverage Results